MilesEDaniels/Exploratory_Analysis_CRR_TDM/README.md

 _Simulations last ran with R version 4.3.2 (2023-10-31) -- "Eye Holes"_

 _Note 1: recent data provided by USFWS allows for adjustment of hatchery retunrs and age of returning fish goes from 2001 to 2022.
-We are estimating the relationship from 1996-2022 asumming minimal hatchery influence prior to 2001_
+We are estimating the relationship from 1996-2022 assuming minimal hatchery influence prior to 2001_

 _Note 2: models have only undergone preliminary diagnostics to look for clear miss-specificaiton._